KalaKit/KalaCrashHandler/README.md

 }
 ```

+---

-## Types of crashes that are supported
+## These crash types are supported and will be displayed

+### Very common and high priority

-### Access violation (nullptr or invalid memory access)
+#### Access violation (nullptr or invalid memory access)

     Occurs when a program dereferences a null or invalid pointer.
     Typically caused by reading from or writing to memory that hasn’t been allocated.
     Exception: `EXCEPTION_ACCESS_VIOLATION`

+#### Stack overflow (likely due to infinite recursion)

+    Triggers infinite recursion or excessive stack allocation until the call stack limit is exceeded.
+    Results in a stack overflow exception and immediate crash.
+    Exception: `EXCEPTION_STACK_OVERFLOW`

+#### Illegal CPU instruction executed

+    Manually executes invalid or undefined CPU instructions (e.g. 0xFF 0xFF 0xFF 0xFF).
+    Always causes an illegal instruction exception.
+    Exception: `EXCEPTION_ILLEGAL_INSTRUCTION`

+#### Integer divide by zero

+    Dividing an integer by zero results in a structured exception.
+    This is a definite crash on Windows platforms.
+    Exception: `EXCEPTION_INT_DIVIDE_BY_ZERO`

+---

+### Rare but useful crashes

-### Memory access failed (missing or swapped-out memory page)
+#### Memory access failed (missing or swapped-out memory page)

     Occurs when accessing a valid memory address whose backing storage (e.g. memory-mapped file or pagefile)
     could not be loaded into memory — typically due to I/O errors or missing file mappings.
     Exception: `EXCEPTION_IN_PAGE_ERROR`

-### Misaligned memory access for specific data type

-    Happens when data (e.g. a double) is accessed from an improperly aligned memory address.
-    On some CPUs (e.g. ARM), this causes a crash due to alignment requirements.
-    Exception: `EXCEPTION_DATATYPE_MISALIGNMENT`

-### Array bounds exceeded

-    Reading or writing outside the bounds of an array, leading to unpredictable behavior or crashes.
-    Often results in an access violation on systems that detect it.
-    Exception: `EXCEPTION_ARRAY_BOUNDS_EXCEEDED`

-### Guard page accessed (likely stack guard or memory protection violation)
+#### Guard page accessed (likely stack guard or memory protection violation)

     Accessing a guard page (used for stack expansion or protected memory regions)
     triggers a controlled crash, often seen just before a stack overflow.
     Exception: `EXCEPTION_GUARD_PAGE`

-### Integer overflow with overflow checking enabled

-    Occurs when signed integer arithmetic exceeds the representable range,
-    and overflow checking is enabled (e.g. with `/RTC` or `_overflow` intrinsics).
-    Exception: `EXCEPTION_INT_OVERFLOW`

-### Integer divide by zero

-    Dividing an integer by zero results in a structured exception.
-    This is a definite crash on Windows platforms.
-    Exception: `EXCEPTION_INT_DIVIDE_BY_ZERO`

-### Privileged instruction executed in user mode
+#### Privileged instruction executed in user mode

     Executing a privileged CPU instruction (e.g. `hlt`, `cli`) from user mode causes a crash.
     These are restricted to kernel-mode code.
     Exception: `EXCEPTION_PRIV_INSTRUCTION`

-### Illegal CPU instruction executed

-    Manually executes invalid or undefined CPU instructions (e.g. 0xFF 0xFF 0xFF 0xFF).
-    Always causes an illegal instruction exception.
-    Exception: `EXCEPTION_ILLEGAL_INSTRUCTION`

-### Stack overflow (likely due to infinite recursion)

-    Triggers infinite recursion or excessive stack allocation until the call stack limit is exceeded.
-    Results in a stack overflow exception and immediate crash.
+#### Breakpoint hit (INT 3 instruction executed)

+    A software breakpoint (typically inserted by a debugger) was triggered.
+    This is normal during debugging but causes a crash if unhandled at runtime.
-    Exception: `EXCEPTION_STACK_OVERFLOW`
+    Exception: `EXCEPTION_BREAKPOINT`